 - Allow the head side of your bed always elevated (gravity helps to prevent reflux);

 - Don’t eat large quantities of food.
 This usually requires an increased amount of acid to digest.
-Smaller and more frequent meals is preferred;
+Smaller and more frequent meals are preferred;

-- Avoid fatty foods, chocolate, caffeine, mint or mint-flavoured foods, citrus and foods prepared with a lot of tomatoes.
+- Avoid fatty foods, chocolate, caffeine, mint or mint-flavored foods, citrus and foods prepared with a lot of tomatoes.
 These foods decrease the efficiency of the lower esophageal sphincter;

 - Quit smoking;

 - Make proper use of potential natural acid reflux remedies like chamomile, licorice, marshmallow and slippery elm.
 These herbs are available in the form of supplements/tinctures and they are classified amongst the remedies for acid reflux;

 - Try some relaxation techniques.
 Yoga promotes the mind and body awareness.
 Also, quiet meditation and deep breathing for a few minutes can relieve one’s stress levels;

 The lifestyle changes for acid reflux disease can be combined with over-the-counter medications for a greater therapeutic outcome.